Quantum state transfer and input-output theory with time reversal: Introduction

-In Sec.~\ref{sec:setup} we rehearse the input-output methods of Gardiner \cite{gardiner1993driving} to model the two systems interacting with the same heat bath.
-We determine the field resulting from the systems interaction, which is the physical entity we transform in Sec.~\ref{sec:fieldTrans}.
-We introduce the composite state of systems 1 and 2, $\rho(t)$, adding a new interpretation of the state's time argument.
-In Sec.~\ref{sec:fieldTrans} we describe and analyze a scheme for quantum state transfer using photon manipulation that could be used for quantum transduction.
+In Sec.~\ref{sec:setup} we rehearse the input-output methods of Gardiner \cite{gardiner1993driving} to model the two systems interacting unidirectionally via a bosonic bath connecting them.
+We determine the field resulting from the systems' interaction, which is the physical entity we transform in Sec.~\ref{subsec:fieldTrans}.
+In Sec.~\ref{sec:fieldTrans} we describe and analyze a scheme for QST using photon manipulation that could be used for hybrid quantum networking.
 Modeling the photon manipulation as a unitary transformation, we show how to include field transformations in input-output theory.
-We analyze how the field is transformed, showing that we can produce a wave packet that will be absorbed by system 2, and how the equation for system 2 is affected.
-In Sec.~\ref{sec:genA1Field} we separate the transformation into different phases to analyze and illustrate it in more detail.
-In Sec.\ref{sec:SPic} we determine the effect of the transformation in the Schr\"odinger picture.
+We analyze how the field is transformed and how equations of motion (EOMs) for system 2 operators are affected.
+In Sec.~\ref{sec:example} we consider two systems each comprised of a three-level atom in a cavity, where a resonant two-photon Raman process is used to couple each atom to its respective cavity.
+Here we show that our scheme can be used to achieve ideal QST.
 We discuss our results and give some conclusions in Sec.~\ref{sec:discussion}.
+This includes a discussion of the dynamics of the composite state of systems $\tilde{1}$ and 2, $\rho(t)$, where we add a new interpretation of the state's time argument.